 Pro Cherry MX switches

 The mechanical Cherry switches have been known for 5 decades for their tactile quality and robustness.
-Ducky Channel offers a choice between brown, blue, black or red.
+With the Shine 3, users can choose between Brown, Blue, Black or Red.

 Pro Uses Cherry Stabilizers